fbpx

 Currently, the best way to reach Komatsu is by train or a flight from Tokyo.

 Flight: Several airlines operate flights between Tokyo (Haneda Airport or Narita Airport) and Komatsu Airport (KMQ).
 Flight durations are relatively short – around 1 to 1.5 hours.
+From there, it’s an hour by train and bus to our pickup location.

 Car: If you decide to drive, parking onsite is available; you can rent a car in Tokyo and take the Hokuriku Expressway to reach Komatsu.
 The journey by car will take roughly 6 to 8 hours, depending on traffic.
+Do be aware that road tolls in Japan are expensive.

 We are looking to assemble a diverse group of community-minded folk who wish to gain a deeper understanding of food provenance, re/connect with the natural world and travel in a way that is slow, respectful and sustainable.